JNMaree/pyMath/README.md

 Newton's Method(or Newton-Raphson method) for finding roots to higher order polynomials.

-## FEM modules:
+## Numerical method modules:
 [//]: ==========================

 #### gauss_quad
 A method for generating Gaussian-Legendre quadrature points for numerical integration

 #### 1D_FEM
-A Finite Element Method (FEM) approach to solving Partial Differential Equations (PDEs) over a 1-dimensional domain.
+A Finite Element Method (FEM) approach to solving Partial Differential Equations (PDEs) over a 1-Dimensional domain.

+#### 1D_FDM
+A Finite Difference Method (FDM) implemented on a 1-Dimensional domain.

 #### MSH
 Create a mesh array from a .msh format file